davidatrus/connect4game/README.md

 - `App.css`

 💡 **Why:**
-To add character, polish, and personality — perfect for a portfolio project.
+To add character, polish, and personality.

 ---